jblaskovich/CHE-Unit-Converter/README.md

 This is a simple unit converter application tailored toward chemical engineers.
-To use, launch the executable file in the release-builds folder for the operating system of interest.